 Step Two: Mix Wet Ingredients

-In the bowl of stand mixer or in a large bowl with a hand mixer, combine canned pumpkin puree and shortening.
+In the bowl of stand mixer or in a large bowl with a hand mixer, combine canned pumpkin puree, shortening, and sugars.
 Mix pumpkin mixture on low speed until combined.

 Scrape down the sides of the large mixing bowl with a rubber spatula, add egg and vanilla, mix well.